-Children with public health insurance less likely to receive comprehensive primary careJuly 15th, 2011 in Health
+Children with public health insurance less likely to receive comprehensive primary careJuly 15, 2011 in Medicine & Health / Health

 Children with public insurance are 22 percent less likely to receive comprehensive primary care than those with private insurance, according to new research from the University of Michigan Medical School.